 Vertical foregrip – Gives a vital boost to both the Vector and the UMP’s effectiveness at range by steadying the recoil.

 Uzi stock – If you have your heart set on using an Uzi, be sure to pick this up to improve stability and lessen recoil.

-SKS: The weakest long gun, fulfilling its role as a marksman rifle rather than a fully-fledged sniper weapon.
+SKS: The second-weakest long gun, fulfilling its role as a marksman rifle rather than a fully-fledged sniper weapon.
 I tend to prioritize it below assault rifles unless there’s a handy sniper rifle silencer to attach to it, due to the rarity of sniper mods and the selection of solid single-fire assault rifles.

 Kar-98k: A fantastic rifle, with decent iron-sights and deadly accuracy.
 Try to take the extra moment to line up headshots while operating the Kar-98—the slow rate of fire often means you’ll get limited opportunities to shoot and it can be difficult to hit targets that are moving defensively.
 A single headshot will KO enemies wearing anything below a level 3 helmet.
 Body shots will require at least two shots, or three against a level 3 vest.